salamanders/sketchy-ev3/bot/README.md

 # LEGO Draw Bot

-A LEGO EV3 with two motors winding strings that drag a dry erase marker around a whiteboard.
+A LEGO EV3 Mindstorms with two motors: either winding strings, or an arm, that drag a dry erase marker around a whiteboard.

 ## Architecture